RobTF9/robtf9-portfolio/src/experience/design-intern.md

 ---
-title: Design Intern
+title: Advansys
 from: 09 14
 to: 09 15
 current: false
-company: Filtration Ltd
+role: Design Intern
 description: |-
   * Visual design of client websites from wireframes and spec doc.
   * Working up logos and branding elements from concepts.